 Special Olympics (SO) transforms lives through the joy of sport, every day, everywhere.
-It is the world's largest sports organization for people with intellectual disabilities with approximately 5 million athletes in more than 170 countries, and over a million more volunteers and supporters.
+It is the world's largest sports organization for people with intellectual disabilities with 4.4 million athletes in 170 countries, and millions more volunteers and supporters.
 It also is a global social movement.